mrgrain/cdk-esbuild/README.md

 Synthetics runs a canary to produce traffic to an application for monitoring purposes.
 Use `TypeScriptCode` as the `code` of a Canary test:

-> ℹ️ This feature depends on `@aws-cdk/aws-synthetics-alpha` which is in developer preview.
-> Please install the package using the respective tool of your language.
-> You may need to update your source code when upgrading to a newer version of this alpha package.

 ```ts
 const bundledCode = new TypeScriptCode("src/canary.ts", {
   buildOptions: {